 Regarding the Goodness of the Lord, Paul was speaking to the New Covenant, which is in Christ Yeshua—the right arm of God’s mercy revealed to all humanity, for it is written, “Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life” (Jude 1:21).
 Therefore Paul said (emphasis added) that, “The letter [of the law, which is God’s severity] kills, but the Spirit [of God’s mercy] gives life” (2 Corinthians 3:6).

 The word “contraction” is also the technical term for the incremental process of creation by which an infinite God could express Himself in a finite realm.[x]
 The rabbis of the Kabbalah (Jewish mystics) suggest that in the process of creation, the infinite and endless divine emanation of God had to first contract itself into a space that would be void of His presence, creating what is called a “primordial void” within which the creation of finite and physical substance could become possible.[xi]

 In other words, the infinite light of God was “severely” condensed and contracted to such a degree that it could emanate and illuminate finitely.
 The resultant light is referred to as an indwelling light (or pnimi), which is a light that inwardly vests itself within all created beings.[xii]
 This light is what gives life to men, as it is written, “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being” (Genesis 2:7).

 This idea of God’s condensation and contraction is inconceivable to the human mind.
-How can God, who is infinite, limit or confine Himself to a finite realm?
+How can infinite God limit, or confine Himself to a finite realm?
 This is an unanswerable question as God is both transcendent and imminent, meaning He is both unsearchable and infinitely separate from His creation.
 However, He is also intimately and finitely bound to it.
 For this reason, many people struggle with the divinity of Christ and are precisely why the Jewish people stumbled at the Messiah’s first appearing.[xiii]